 The majority of the northern portion of the Sumpter Road corridor was designated Mixed Use on the Future Land Use Map in the 2020 Master Plan.
 The areas immediately surrounding the intersections of Hull and Bemis Roads retained the Local Commercial designation, and the remainder of the southern portion of the corridor retained the Rural Settlement designation.
 A modification to the Future Land Use Map for the Sumpter Road corridor is presented in the map on the facing page.
-This modification introduces the Sumpter Road Mixed Use category, and qualifies the some of the areas currently designated Rural Settlement.
+This modification introduces the Sumpter Road Mixed Use category, and qualifies the some of the areas currently designated Rural Settlement as a Rural Residential Pattern Area (see description on pages 26-28).

-Sumpter Road Mixed Use
+Sumpter Mixed Use